UBod/pptex/tex/Readme.txt

 PPTex has been developed using Version 0.0.8f of Stephan Lehmke's TeXPower package.
-Recent attempts to port PPTeX to the recent 0.2 version of TeXPower were not successful.
-The user is advised, therefore, not to have any other version of TeXPower on his/her system except Version 0.0.8f which is enclosed in the ZIP file pptex.zip.
+Recent attempts to port PPTeX to the recent 0.2 version of TeXPower were not successful (it generally works, but annoying blank pages may be inserted between animated pages).
+The user is advised, therefore, not to have any other version of TeXPower on his/her system except Version 0.0.8f which is enclosed in this very ZIP file or at least to make sure that the files in the enclosed texpower/ folder have priority over any other installation of TeXPower on his/her system.

-More recent versions of LaTeX are no longer compatible with all packages PPTeX depends on.
-This issue is currently unsolved.
-However, there is a workaround.
-By including the following line as first line of the LaTeX source document (even before \documentclass{}), the issue should be solved:
+Previously, it was recommended to use the following in order to avoid troubles on newer LaTeX systems:

    \RequirePackage[2020-02-02]{latexrelease}

+This is no longer necessary and may lead to errors.
+Instead, make sure the the packages that TeXPower depends on are installed and up-to-date:

+   seminar
+   koma-script
+   soul

+Older versions of these packages have previously been included in the PPTeX release, but have been removed with version 0.8.

 Credits:
 ========